Senate candidate charged with illegally receiving benefits

 A charging document filed by the state says Rebecca Halat and her husband, Jarek Halat, did not disclose several bank accounts and did not report his employment with a ride-hailing service.

-Rebecca Halat is running against state Rep. Chris Birch in next week’s Republican primary for a state Senate seat being vacated by Republican Sen. Kevin Meyer.
+Rebecca Halat is running against state Rep. Chris Birch in next week’s Republican primary for a state Senate seat being vacated by Republican Sen. Kevin Meyer of Anchorage.

 The charging document says she and her husband exceeded the resource limit for food stamps when they received benefits this year.
 The couple, who have two children, received about $4,700 in food stamps this year, according to the monthly benefit information provided in the document.